EMI Filter Basics

 Effects of EMI in the Industrial Sector

 In the industrial sector, EMI can affect devices across industries and lead to downtime, data loss or permanent damage to equipment.
 In the military and medical fields, the impacts of EMI on mission-critical function can be even more severe.
-These are a few of the major issues EMI can cause in the industrial sector.

 - Disruption in television, radio and telecommunications: When EMI impacts satellite performance, it can result in abnormal noises in radio transmissions or disrupted video in television transmissions.
 This effect is particularly evident in areas with weaker radio or telephone signals.
 If EMI impacts telecommunications, it can lead to poor reception or unreliable service.